 When I travel, I like to let my foodie desires come out to play.
 I travel the world like a foodie.
 That means I enjoy trying unique cuisine, discovering local restaurants, and indulging in all the foodie experiences that make the destination shine.
-I like to eat the best of the best (in whatever form that is, not necessarily the most expensive) to get best experience of the culture.
+I like to eat the best of the best (in whatever form that is, not necessarily the most expensive) to get the best experience of the place.
 Here are ten tips to make the most of your travel eats and help you travel like a foodie.

 1. Keep an open mind.

 When traveling, you’ll encounter different traditions, cultures, and ingredients.
 Sometimes, they’re very different from what you are accustomed to, which can be uncomfortable.
 Understanding this, be ready to experience different flavors and unfamiliar-to-you ingredients.
 Try everything once.
 You can discover new favorite dishes and flavors and if anything, you can cross it off your bucket list!

 This is especially helpful when visiting foreign countries.
 Learn what the traditional foods are, what ingredients are in them, and what they’re called.
 This will help you know what to expect and order off a menu, especially if a menu is in a different language.
 When my friends and I went to Spain, we knew we would be indulging in a variety of tapas, jamón, paella, and wine, and it helped to look out for what we knew at different restaurants.
 (Check out what we ate in Spain here.)